-HKU Sandy Bay Ladies are celebrating 15 years!
-Formed in 2003 as a 10s team, the squad joined the National 15s League in 2014 and hasn’t looked back.
+HKU Sandy Bay RFC Ladies formed in 2003 as a 10s team, the squad joined the National 15s League in 2014 and hasn’t looked back.
 A diverse team of women from all backgrounds, ages and cultures, what brings them all together is a commitment to their shared values: competition, development, and enjoyment.

-With Chris Garvey retained as Head Coach for 2018/19, Sandy Bay Ladies are entering their fifth season as a 15s squad with one collective vision: to advance to the Hong Kong Premiership.
+Sandy Bay RFC Ladies are entering their fifth season as a 15s squad with one collective vision: to advance to the Hong Kong Premiership.
 The ladies train hard twice a week with this goal in mind.
 The team won the League B Championship Trophy in the 2015/16 season and continue to push to greater heights.
 Highlights from the 2017/18 NL1 season include an historic victory over former Champions, Valley Reds.

 The team is committed to both personal development and developing the game of women’s rugby.
 During the team’s last tour to Cambodia, the squad arranged to work with local NGOs and schools to coach underprivileged children in the country.
 As part of a long-term commitment, Sandy Bay Ladies also partner with the Laos national team sponsoring players to train and compete in Hong Kong, and – last season – raised funds to enable three young women to travel and participate in the Asia Rugby U17 Sevens tournament.